 Open the video pane in this body section.
 Click in the video pane to embed a video.
 Click ? for step-by-step instructions.

 Remove the image from the media panel.
 This does not delete the image from the library.

 Remove the video from the media panel.

 Move this whole section up, swapping places with the section above it.

-The History Department participates fully in the University Honors College, including offering its majors the possibility of earning an Honors Degree.
-Each semester the department offers a number of classes in Honors format, including Western Civilization and United States History as well as various upper-level courses.
-Based upon availability, full-time matriculated undergraduate University of Delaware students who are not in the Honors College must have completed at least 12 credits at the University and have a UD cumulative GPA of 3.00 or higher to be eligible to enroll in Honors courses.
-Priority seating in Honors courses is always given to eligible Honors College students.
-Strong students are encouraged to enroll in Honors sections, which are characterized by small size, close student-faculty contact, and an emphasis on discussion and writing.
+The History Department participates fully in the University of Delaware Honors College, including offering an Honors Degree in History.
+Each semester the department offers a number of classes in the honors format, including honors sections in European, American and world history introductory surveys as well as as various upper-level courses.
+Full-time matriculated undergraduate University of Delaware students who are not in the Honors College with at least 12 credits and a UD cumulative GPA of 3.00 or higher may also be eligible to enroll in honors courses based upon availability.
+Strong students are encouraged to enroll in Honors sections, which are characterized by small size, close student-faculty contact, and en emphasis on discussion and writing.